SE-P10/SPG/Documentation/Retrospective-Template-Sprint1.md

 - Technical Debt management:
   - Total hours estimated : 4h
   - Total hours spent : 4h
+  <br>We did the technical debt management entirely with sonar<br>
-  - Hours estimated for remediation by SonarQube
+  - Hours estimated for remediation by SonarQube : 4h
-  - Hours estimated for remediation by SonarQube only for the selected and planned issues
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues : we did not planned issues in this sprint , for the next sprint during the planning we will plan the remediation for some issues we encountered in this sprint
-  - Hours spent on remediation  : 3h
+  - Hours spent on remediation  : 4h
-  - debt ratio (as reported by SonarQube under "Measures-Maintainability")
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability") ; 0.7 %
-  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
+  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ) :
+  <br>Reliability : A
+  <br>Securety : A
+  <br>Maintainability : A